23 Ways to Make Money With a Cargo Van

 19. Landscaping

 Landscaping businesses can be highly profitable, especially if you already have the equipment and a way to transport it.
-Finding your first customers could be a matter of reaching out to friends, family, and neighbors.
+Finding your first customers could be as simple as reaching out to friends, family, and neighbors.

 20. Mobile Coffee Shop